Do you have seasonal affective disorder?

 The fall and winter months can be hard for your mental health, not just from the usual holiday stress, but also from seasonal affective disorder (SAD).

-The disorder has seen an uptick in awareness in recent years, but there is still plenty to learn and discover about the serious diagnosis.
+The disorder has seen an uptick in awareness in recent years, but there is still plenty to learn about the serious diagnosis.

 What is SAD?